entando/entando-docs/vuepress/docs/v7.3/docs/getting-started/entando-cli.md

 # Entando CLI

-The Entando Command Line Interface, **ent**, provides a set of commands that accelerate common tasks such as installing a new instance of Entando, building projects, creating and deploying bundles, and composing Entando Applications.
-This document covers the install, command list, and a few operations to start using the ent tool.
+The Entando command line interface, **ent**, provides a set of commands that accelerate common tasks such as installing Entando, building projects, creating and deploying bundles, and composing Entando Applications.
+This document covers some basic commands to start using the ent tool.

 For specific topics, follow these links:
 1. [Bundle Management](ent-bundle.md): `ent bundle`